How does this medication work? What will it do for me?

 - signs of a serious allergic reaction (e.g., abdominal cramps, difficulty breathing, nausea and vomiting, swelling of the face and throat)

 - signs of a severe skin reaction such as blistering, peeling, a rash covering a large area of the body, a rash that spreads quickly, or a rash combined with fever or discomfort

 Some people may experience side effects other than those listed.
 Check with your doctor if you notice any symptom that worries you while you are taking this medication.

 Are there any other precautions or warnings for this medication?

 Before you begin using a medication, be sure to inform your doctor of any medical conditions or allergies you may have, any medications you are taking, whether you are pregnant or breast-feeding, and any other significant facts about your health.
 These factors may affect how you should use this medication.

-Hypersensitivity Reactions: A severe allergic reaction called hypersensitivity syndrome has occurred for some people with the use of carbamazepine.
+Hypersensitivity reactions: A severe allergic reaction has occurred for some people with the use of dolutegravir-rilpivirine.
 This reaction involves a number of organs in the body and may be fatal if not treated quickly.
-Stop taking the medication and get immediate medical attention if you have symptoms of a severe allergic reaction, including fever, swollen glands, yellowing of the skin or eyes, or flu-like symptoms with skin rash or blistering.
+Stop taking the medication and get immediate medical attention if you have symptoms of a severe allergic reaction, including fever, facial swelling, swollen glands, yellowing of the skin or eyes, or flu-like symptoms with skin rash, peeling, or blistering.